Paul Burmeister: NBC Olympics play-by-play

 He called the Bayou Classic in New Orleans in 2011 and 2012, on NBC.
 Additionally, he calls the annual U.S. Army All-American Bowl, also on NBC.

-His work at NBC has gone beyond football, providing play-by-play for Mountain West Conference basketball in 2012 and 2013, hosting on site MLS coverage in 2012, hosting Madden NFL 2012 Kickoff on NBC, and he hosted Stanley Cup Finals inside hockey arena alongside Brian Boucher.
+His work at NBC has gone beyond football, providing play-by-play for Mountain West Conference basketball in 2012 and 2013, hosting on site MLS coverage in 2012, hosting Madden NFL 2012 Kickoff on NBC, and he hosted the Stanley Cup Final inside the hockey arena alongside Brian Boucher.
 Burmeister also lends his voice to NBC's track and field coverage as well as their PBC Boxing series.

 Burmeister moved over to NBC Sports, full-time, from NBC Sports Network, in August 2014.
 In 2015, Burmeister Filled-in for Michele Tafoya during 2015 Pro Football Hall of Fame Game on NBC Sports.